 A character, generally the main character and a child or minor in age, is shown to have missing, dead or otherwise absent parents.
 Because there is still the need for an adult figure around, the character's grandparents fill in the void.
 Generally, there are no aunts or uncles in the picture.

-.
-When using this trope would interfere with the plot, you often get a World Of No Grandparents
+The child may feature as a Heartwarming Orphan.
+When using this trope would interfere with the plot, you often get a World of No Grandparents.

-, when the child is raised by grandparents but believes them to be their real parents.
+This happens in real life as well.
+Compare Family Relationship Switcheroo, when the child is raised by grandparents but believes them to be their real parents.

 open/close all folders

 Pinako Rockbell of Fullmetal Alchemist raised her granddaughter, Winry, after the murder of the young girl's parents.
 This was immediately after the death of the mother of two neighborhood boys, Ed and Al Elric, and she ended up with all three.
 She seems to have done a good job, as all three are prodigies in their respective scientific fields.